fredfeng/CS292C/homework/hw2/README.md

 - `select (store a i v) i` should return `Some v` for all i.
 - `select (store a i v) j` should return the same value as `select a j` for all `j <> i`.

-In your PDF file, for each of the functions, include the definition along with **three distinct, non-trivial test cases and their output** to show that your function work correctly.
+In your PDF file, for each of the functions, include the definition along with **three distinct, non-trivial test cases and their output** to show that your function works correctly.